 - Make major repairs on assets

-The prepackaged nature of DST investments often makes them an attractive option for investors seeking to quickly complete 1031 exchanges.
+The prepackaged nature of Delaware Statutory Trusts often makes them an attractive option for investors seeking to quickly complete 1031 exchanges.
 They also can be used to diversify real estate holdings since investors can purchase multiple equity interests in DST offerings of different asset classes and geographical locations.
 The ownership structure, meanwhile, can be beneficial to investors since Sponsors assume all the heavy lifting.
 The ownership structure also provides investor protection against bankruptcy and liens from creditors since beneficiaries don’t assume any personal liabilities within the trust.

 These are the primary reasons why the unique ownership structure of a DST can benefit accredited investors.